 - You will get national recognition as a change agent of tomorrow

-- You will get favourable consideration to pursue a Masters degree or PhD at UPenn& full scholarship to pursue any MS level course at Ashoka University in the future.
+- You will get favourable consideration to pursue a Masters degree or PhD at UPenn & to pursue any Masters level course at Ashoka University in the future.